mobbyg/hamsearch/README.md

 are planned for it.
 Some of those improvements are:

  - Better Menu System
- - Event scripts to automatically download the data files from the FCC website
+ - [x] Event scripts to automatically download the data files from the FCC website (getdb.py)
  - Better search result data
  - Better search result formatting
  - About Info, to be able to see last database update, etc...
- - Event logging
+ - [x] Event logging (Partial: Logging of db updates)
  - Better data management

 Read the install.txt for how to install on your Mystic BBS.